Levelling up? Use local intel if you want to succeed.

 An action plan was produced, and we assisted in the delivery of this plan which included a new tenant participation strategy, developing the tenant-led scrutiny role, training and enabling tenant groups and acting as an ongoing ‘independent expert’ for scrutiny/engagement activities.

 We firmly agree with the PlaceShapers report.
 Local organisations, including housing associations and councils, are well placed to bring about the Levelling Up agenda – we know because we are working with many of them throughout the UK!

-If you are interested in finding out more about these case studies, or the support that ARK can give your organisation, we would be delighted to have a chat.
+If you are interested in finding out more about these case studies, or the support that we can give your organisation, we would be delighted to have a chat.
 We have partnered with hundreds of housing associations and local authorities to help them achieve their aims.
-You can find out more about our work here.

 Read the latest housing sector news, blogs, and commentary from ARK.